 The Department of Biomedical Engineering offers PhD and MS degrees in biomedical engineering in conjunction with the joint degree program between Wake Forest University and Virginia Polytechnic Institute and State University.
-The program emphasizes medical applications, particularly in image and signal processing and analysis, but also prepares students for nonmedical careers.
-The program is open to qualified applicants with undergraduate degrees in technical fields, including electrical engineering, computer engineering, computer science, mathematics, and physics.
-Applicants are expected to have strength in the basic areas of the program, including mathematics prerequisites in calculus through differential equations, linear algebra, and linear systems theory.
+The program emphasizes medical applications, particularly in image and signal processing and analysis, regenerative medicine, and biomechanics.
+The program is open to qualified applicants with undergraduate degrees in technical fields, including engineering, computer science, mathematics and physics.
 Additional training in the life sciences and signal/image processing is desirable, but not essential.

 The program consists of traditional classroom instruction, clinical involvement, and independent research.
-For the MS degree, students must take a minimum of 24 hours of course work and 6 hours of thesis research.
+For the MS degree, students must take a minimum of 22-24 credit hours of which 7-9 hours are thesis research.
 For the PhD degree, 90 credit hours must be taken, of which 39-54 hours are dissertation research.
-Courses for both degrees come from an engineering and life science core and carefully chosen electives in engineering, life sciences, and related physical sciences.
-Selection of elective courses can be individualized to complement the student's background and interests, and offerings include courses in the departments of physics, mathematics, and computer sciences at Wake Forest University.
+Courses for both degrees come from engineering and life science core courses and selected electives in engineering, life sciences, and related physical sciences.
+Selection of elective courses can be individualized to complement the student's background and interests, and offerings include courses in the departments of physics, mathematics, and computer science at Wake Forest University.